git-zodyac/mono-logger-writer/README.md

 If you stop the app and run it again with all the same configuration, __iterator__ will be pointed to the __next of the last file number__.
 If you want to start from scratch, you can delete those files or change the `filename` function.

+### Daily rotation
+By setting `daily_rotation` to true, you can effortlessly make the __Writer__ create a new file every day.
+This is useful when you want to keep logs separated by days, not file size.

+Note: This will cancel __Size based rotation__ behavior.

 ## How to screw things up
 Common problems that can possibly happen fall into one (or more) of these categories: